hashicorp/vault/ui/README.md

 ## Running a Vault Server

 Before running Vault UI locally, a Vault server must be running.
-First, ensure Vault dev is built according the the instructions in `../README.md`.
+First, ensure Vault dev is built according the instructions in `../README.md`.
 To start a single local Vault server:

 - `yarn vault`